A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Background reduction by a pulsing approach

 A comparison of the arrival-time distribution at the detector of background measured with and without dipole-electrode pulsing is shown in fig. \ref{fig:pulsing} top.
 As expected, without active pulsing, the background arrives uniformly in time.
 With active pulsing, background is only measured in a time window corresponding to the time interval in which the pulsed electrode is at \SI{-400}{\volt} and electrons can be transmitted.
 This interval has a length of around \SI{7}{\micro\second}.
 Due to the reduced time window in which the background is transmitted, a background reduction by a factor of 7, from \SI{73}{cps} without pulsing to \SI{9}{cps} with pulsing at \SI{200}{\electronvolt} surplus energy, is achieved.
 This makes the background level of the new source compatible to the old source's one.
-A comparison of the differential signal with and without active background reduction is shown in fig. \ref{fig:pulsing} bottom.
-The differential signal is obtained as follows: In addition to the spectrometer, which acts as high-pass filter for the electron energy, also the flight time of the electrons is used.
+A comparison of the energy-differential electron signal with and without active background reduction is shown in fig. \ref{fig:pulsing} bottom.
+The energy-differential signal is obtained by combining the high-pass filter of the spectrometer with a low-pass filter from the flight-time information of the electrons.
 The higher the surplus energy of the electrons emitted in a signal bunch, the earlier they arrive at the detector.
-Considering only electrons above a certain arrival-time threshold therefore acts as an additional low-pass filter for the energy.
+Considering only electrons above a certain arrival-time threshold therefore acts as low-pass filter for the energy.
 In the standard measurement without active pulsing, the low-pass filter does not work for the background electrons, as their arrival time is random and independent on their surplus energy.
-Essentially, an integral background spectrum instead of an energy-differential one is measured, which is why background is observed along all surplus energies.
-In contrast, with active pulsing also the background electrons receive a distinct arrival time at the detector, which makes the energy low-pass filter using the flight time working also for the background electrons.
-Since only electrons above a certain flight time are considered in this so-called time-of-flight method\,\cite{KATRIN:2021rqj}, the background electrons occurring at arrival times below \SI{20}{\micro\second} in fig. \ref{fig:pulsing} top are not counted at all, which leads to a background reduction in the time-of-flight mode by even a factor of 10.
+Essentially, an integral background spectrum instead of an energy-differential one is measured, which is why background is observed along all surplus energies in the blue curve of fig. \ref{fig:pulsing} bottom.
+In contrast, with active pulsing the background electrons have a non-uniform arrival-time distribution at the detector.
+Since only electrons above a certain flight time are considered in this so-called time-of-flight method\,\cite{KATRIN:2021rqj}, the background electrons occurring at arrival times below \SI{20}{\micro\second} in fig. \ref{fig:pulsing} top are not counted at all, which leads to a background reduction in the time-of-flight mode by a factor of 10.